Factbox: The worst hurricanes in Florida's history as Ian takes aim

 Register now for FREE unlimited access to Reuters.com

-As Florida braces for Hurricane Ian, here are the five of the most deadly and destructive hurricanes to hit the state in recent years, listed in chronological order.

-While Hurricane Katrina in 2005 traveled across the southern tip of Florida, most of the deaths and destruction it caused were in New Orleans.
-Katrina still ranks as both the deadliest and most expensive hurricane in modern U.S. history.

-Excluding Katrina, Hurricane Irma was the costliest in Florida history, with total U.S. damage from the storm estimated at $50 billion.
+Excluding Katrina, Hurricane Irma was the costliest in Florida history, with total U.S. damage estimated at $50 billion.

 Hurricane Andrew directly killed 15 people and dozens indirectly, while Hurricane Irma caused seven direct and 80 indirect deaths, according to the National Hurricane Center.